konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

         clusterCredentialsSecret: team-a--prod-dtc--secret
     claimRef:
         name: prod-dtc
+status:
+    phase: Bound

 ```

+Phases:

+**Pending:** DT is not yet available for binding.

+**Available:** DT waits for a Claim to be bound to.

+**Bound:** The DT was bounded to a DTC.

+**Released:** The DT was previously bound to a DTC which got deleted. external resources were not freed.

+**Failed:** DT was released from its claim, but there was a failure during the release of external resources.

 #### DeploymentTargetClaim (DTC)

 Represents a request for a [DeploymentTarget].
-The phase field indicates if there is a [DT] that
-fulfills the requests of the [DTC] and whether it has been bound to it.
+The `phase` section shows the lifecycle phase of the [DTC].

 **Immutable object**: no